Logo

 "How's everyone doing?" is a terrible question.
 It's too broad and requires too much effort to answer.

-• The Fix: Use Binary or Low-Effort Hooks.
+• The Fix: Use binary or low-cost "hooks."

-• Bad: "What do you guys think of this update?"
+• Wrong way: "What do you guys think of this new update?"

-• Good: "Type 1 in chat if this skin is mid, type 2 if it's fire."
+• Right way: "Type 1 if this skin is mid, type 2 if it's fire."

-If your chat feels dead right now, run through these three steps immediately:
+If your stream feels cold right now, execute these three steps immediately:

-• The 30-Second Rule: Never go more than 30 seconds without saying something out loud.
-Even if it's just narrating your own thoughts ("I'm going to rotate left here because...").
+• The 30-Second Rule: Never go more than 30 seconds without speaking.
+Even if you're just narrating your thoughts ("I'm going to rotate left because...").

-• The Recognition Spike: When someone does join or like, don't just say "Thanks for the like."
-Say "Yo [Username], I see you!
-You a [Game] player or just hanging out?"
+• Precise Feedback: When someone actually joins or likes, don't just say "thanks for the likes."
+Say "Hey [Username], I see you!
+Are you a [Game] veteran or just scrolling past?"
 Give them a reason to reply.

 FAQ

+Q: Does a cold chat affect my reach?
 A: Yes.
-TikTok's algorithm prioritizes "Interaction Rate."
-If people are watching but not chatting, liking, or sharing, TikTok will eventually stop pushing you to the FYF.
+TikTok's algorithm prioritizes "Engagement Rate."
+If people just watch without chatting, liking, or sharing, TikTok will eventually stop pushing you to the FYF (For You Feed).

 Conclusion

-A "dead chat" isn't a sign that you're a bad streamer; it's a sign that your Interaction Loop is broken.
-On TikTok, you aren't just playing a game; you are hosting a party.
+A "dead chat" doesn't mean you're a bad streamer; it means your interaction loop is broken.
+On TikTok, you're not just playing a game; you're hosting a party.
 If the host stays in the kitchen (the game) and never talks to the guests (the chat), the guests will eventually leave.

-Stop focusing on the kill feed and start focusing on the "Question Hook."
+Stop staring at your kill feed and start focusing on your "question hooks."